 Munich Reinsurance Company or otherwise known as Munich Re came to the rescue of business owners and devastated homeowners in the aftermath of Hurricane Florence.

 The company has always done so in past disasters.
-For those not well verse with the reinsurance business, the role of reinsurance companies appears to be a mystery.
+For those not well versed with the reinsurance business, the role of reinsurance companies appears to be a mystery.

 Being among the biggest reinsurance companies globally, Munich Re delivers insurance commodities to insurance entities in a bid to assist in mitigating the risk of high impact calamities.